Variogram Calculation and Modeling#

 The Semivariogram#

-Function of difference over distance.
+Function of dissimilarity over distance.

 • The expected (average) squared difference between values separated by a lag distance vector (distance and direction), \(h\):